primaryodors/primarydock/SCRIPTING.md

-# POdock Scripting Language Documentation
+# PrimaryDock Interpreted Script Documentation

-To run a protein editing script, after building POdock, please use the following command:
+To run a PrimaryDock interpreted script, after building PrimaryDock, please use the following command:

 ```
-bin/interpreter path/to/script.po
+bin/interpreter path/to/script.pdis
 ```

 # Variables